BrockBakke/xmer-network-analysis/README.md

 ## Contact

-For questions or feedback, contact [your email or GitHub handle].
+For questions or feedback, contact me.